 3. CBD Topicals

 There is a whole range of CBD topicals available today!
 Topicals are applied to the skin and may help reduce skin issues such as inflammation, redness, dryness, pain, and more!
-CBD topicals can take the form of CBD lotions, massage oils, lip balms, salves, deodorants, face masks, and so much more!
+CBD topicals can take the form of CBD lotions, massage oils, lip balms, salves, deodorants, and so much more!
 Most of these products don’t require any special application, so you can simply use them as you would use the same product without CBD.
 As with any CBD product, be sure to do your research, check the labels, and ensure that you are using a quality product.
 After all, these may be products you use daily!

 4. CBD Edibles